Hard to Be a God (2013 film): Production

 Filming began in the autumn of 2000 in the Czech Republic and continued off-and-on for a period of several years, ending in August 2006 at the Lenfilm studios in Saint Petersburg, Russia.
-During the lengthy editing and post-production stage, German passed away before the film could be completed.
+During the lengthy editing and post-production stage, In February 2013, German died before the film could be completed.
 Production was concluded by members of his family.
 The film was premiered at the 2013 Rome Film Festival (out of competition).

 The film was reported to have been renamed to The History of the Arkanar Massacre (История арканарской резни).
 The press has also mentioned the alternative title The Carnage in Arkanare, and a film script published under the title "What said the tobacconist from Tobacco Street".

 Later, the title was reverted to Hard to Be a God.

 Reception

 Critical response

 Reception in the Russian media was mixed.
+While some critics praised German's vision, others, especially in sci-fi themed media, were critical of his handling of source material.

-However, Hard to Be a God received universal acclaim from English-language critics.
-Review aggregator site Rotten Tomatoes reports that 95% of critics gave the film a positive review, based on 43 reviews with an average rating of 9.03/10.
+However, Hard to Be a God received acclaim from English-language critics.
+Review aggregator site Rotten Tomatoes reports that 95% of critics gave the film a positive review, based on 42 reviews with an average rating of 9/10.
 The site's consensus reads: "A sci-fi epic with palpable connections to the present, Hard to Be a God caps director Aleksei German's brilliant filmography with a final masterpiece".
-Metacritic, which assigns a weighted average score out of 100 to reviews from mainstream critics, reports the film has a score of 90 based on 13 reviews, indicating "universal acclaim".
+Metacritic, which assigns a weighted average score out of 100 to reviews from mainstream critics, reports the film has a score of 93 based on 13 reviews.

-Peter Bradshaw in The Guardian newspaper gave it five stars out of five, calling it: "awe-inspiring in its own monumentally mad way" and "beautiful, brilliant and bizarre".
+Peter Bradshaw in The Guardian newspaper gave it five out of five, calling it: "awe-inspiring in its own monumentally mad way" and "beautiful, brilliant and bizarre".
 Ignatiy Vishnevetsky of The A.V.
 Club likened it to Orson Welles' Chimes at Midnight, naming German as "probably the most important Russian filmmaker to remain more or less completely unknown in the United States."
 He praised the "grotesque and deranged" medieval sci-fi film as "first and foremost a vision of human misery, brutality, and ignorance."

 The location manager and sometimes film blogger Shane Scott-Travis included the film in his list "25 most beautiful films of the 21st century" (ranking it the 17th) in the website of film bloggers Taste of Cinema.